Facing 70 – Ageing Consciously

 Sixty-nine hit me like a tornado, fast-moving and whipping up emotional debris.

 Small things.
 Cataracts and recommended surgery.
 “What if I can’t read, can’t drive and can’t work?”
 I catastrophized the possibilities in my mind as I reflected on my four decades as a public radio and print journalist.
 No Pulitzer or New York Times bestseller list, just small stories about people whose voices are not often heard, poor people, old people, refugees, hungry children.
-Enough to keep me thinking I might bring a bit of comfort, in my own small way, to at least a few deserving people.
+Enough to keep me thinking I might bring a bit of comfort, in my small way, to at least a few deserving people.

 “One adage about growing older is that you care less about what people think,” says Corley.